spotlightpa/poor-richard/content/about-faqs.md

 +++
 **Q: What is Spotlight PA?**

-**A:** Spotlight PA is an independent, nonpartisan and statewide newsroom dedicated to producing investigative journalism about Pennsylvania government and urgent statewide issues that matter to communities in all corners of the state.
+**A:** Spotlight PA is an independent, nonpartisan and statewide newsroom dedicated to producing investigative journalism about Pennsylvania government — with a particular focus on how it's spending your tax dollars — and significant statewide issues that matter to communities in all corners of the state.
 The project is led by [The Philadelphia Inquirer](https://www.inquirer.com) in partnership with the [Pittsburgh Post-Gazette](https://www.post-gazette.com/) and [PennLive/The Patriot-News](https://www.pennlive.com).

 **Q: What is Spotlight PA’s mission?**